liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. is the key performance metric to something
 1. are there alternatives to something
 1. the key to understanding something
-1. the key ingredents need for getting good at something
 1. hold something away from something
 1. I'm expecting my wife
 1. tease somebody